CEI-lab/ece3400-2018/docs/lab2.md

 #### Optical Team: Assemble your IR circuit

-Objective: Be able to detect another robot emitting IR at 12kHz, with an Arduino using the FFT library.
+Objective: Using an Arduino and the FFT library, detect another robot emitting IR at 12kHz, and distinguish robots from decoys.

 * A phototransistor lets more current pass the more light it receives.
 You can look up the one you have available in this [datasheet](http://www.mouser.com/ds/2/414/OP593-598-6739.pdf) (OP598A).
 Then connect the sensor as below:

 ![IR_phototransistor](./images/OP598.png)

 * Grab your IR hat and prop it up 5.5" above the group; the mounting holes in the PCB fits with the robot base boards.
 All robots must be carrying an IR hat at the competition, and all of them must be mounted at exactly 5.5" with no shading in front.
-On mobile robots they can be powered by a 9V battery; in the lab, we suggest that you hook them up to a power supply instead.
+On mobile robots they can be powered by a 9V battery; in the lab, we suggest that you hook them up to a power supply instead (think GREEN!).

 ![IRhat](./images/IRhat.JPG)
 ![IRhat](./images/IRhat_mount.JPG)